Flight from your airport to Varna. Accommodation in a hotel.

 for its architecture and artistic atmosphere and has been designated as the European Capital of Culture for 2019.
 Accommodation in the hotel.
 Dinner and overnight.

 Day 6Plovdiv – Batchkovo - Plovdiv (100KM/1h30)

-theater, the best preserved in the country.
-Free time in the central pedestrian street, where you can admire the Neo-Baroque facades, as well as the remains of the Forum, the Roman Stadium II s. and the Djoumayia-XIVs mosque.
-Dinner and overnight in the hotel.
+theater.
+Free time in the central pedestrian street, where you can admire the Neo-Baroque facades, as well as the remains of the Forum, the Roman Stadium II s. and the Djoumayia-XIVs Mosque.
+Dinner and overnight.

 Day 7Plovdiv– Nessebar (275KM/3H30) - Varna (105KM/1H40)

 Bulgarian city on the Black Sea coast.
-Varna was a city since the ancient Greece times, when it was called Odessos.
+Varna was a city since the ancient Greek times, when it was called Odessos.
 Today, its heart reflects an architecture of the late 19th and early 20th century.
-Orientation tour and accommodation in the hotel.
-Dinner in town in a typical restaurant, accompanied by the local Rakia aperitif.
+Orientation tour and accommodation.
+Dinner in town in a typical restaurant, accompanied by the local rakia aperitif.
 Overnight.

 Head to the largest Roman baths in the Balkans, the Greek Quarter, the Opera House next to the central square and its daily market.
-After breakfast visit to the Varna Cathedral.
-Then visit the archaeological museum where you can admire the oldest gold treasure in the world.
+After breakfast, visit to the Varna Cathedral.
+Then visit the Archaeological Museum where you can admire the oldest gold treasure in the world.
 Back to the seaside and its beautiful maritime garden.
 Lunch in a restaurant overlooking the bay of Varna.
-In the afternoon, free for the last purchases and personal discoveries in the pedestrian street.
+In the afternoon, free time for last purchases and personal discoveries on the pedestrian street.
 Transfer to the airport in Varna and leave the car rental.